Isabel-quesada/Deduper-Isabel-quesada/unit_test_folder/README.md

 - output_test.sam: 74

 What I am testing in input_test.sam:
-- Is the read unmapped?
-If so, move on to the next read.
-    - Test: change the bitwise flag to 4
-    - output: Not included in the output
 - PCR duplicate?
     - Test_1: 3 lines are exactly the same.
     - Output_1: only the first read is written to the output file, the duplicates are not in the output file.